• School Nomination

 About

-The Student of the Year – Scientist & Mathematician prize is specifically for those who excel in science (in particular physics, chemistry or biology) or mathematics.
+The Student of the Year – Scientist & Mathematician category is for individuals who demonstrate exceptional aptitude in the sciences (including physics, chemistry, and biology) or mathematics.
 To merit consideration, candidates should demonstrate a high standard of achievement in a relevant subject over the past year.
-Each nominee must also demonstrate how they have used their skills and achievements to drive positive change in the community.
+Each nominee must also demonstrate how they have used their skills and achievements to drive meaningful transformation in the community.

 Entry Criteria